Opportunities & Training

 Students can also get service learning hours by volunteering at the shelter!

 Volunteers are asked to provide at least eight hours of volunteer service per month, but we will not turn anyone down who cannot commit to this amount of time.
 All volunteers are required to attend an orientation.
 Additional training classes may be required for certain volunteer opportunities.
+All volunteers are subject to a background check.

 Our Volunteer Opportunities are listed below.